shoma-mano/chibinuxt/docs/src/10-minimum-example/040-router.md

 `type.d.ts`

-This is necessary to avoid type error.
+This is necessary to avoid type error, because `import.meta.server` is not defined in default.

 ```ts
 interface ImportMeta {